-Growth hormone deficiency (GHD) is a medical condition, most common in children, that occurs when the pituitary gland doesn’t produce enough growth hormone.
+Growth hormone deficiency (GHD) is a medical condition, most common in children.
+It occurs when the pituitary gland doesn’t produce enough growth hormone.
 It is a disorder that affects

 about 1 in 7,000 people.
 Also known as pituitary dwarfism, GHD can be present at birth or developed later in life in both males and females.